soheil2017/DEPT_Customer_Retention_Engine/README.md

 | `test_guardrails` | 9 | Every rule in isolation — no LLM needed |
 | `test_retention_api` | 8 | Full HTTP integration, healthy + at-risk paths |

 The LLM is mocked in all tests.
-This proves the SOLID design is real — every dependency is genuinely injectable and replaceable without touching production code.
+This proves the SOLID design is real, every dependency is genuinely injectable and replaceable without touching production code.

 ---